 10. Green Bursa Tour Istanbul

 After an early start with a pickup from your hotel, enjoy a Green Bursa tour from Istanbul.
 Depart by ferry-boat via Yalova, enjoying the lovely countryside view.
-Drive to Bursa, the former capital of the Ottoman Empire from 13th century which is known for its pretty Islamic monuments, historical bazaars, the ski resort on the Ulu Mountain (Uludag) and the delicious traditional cuisine.
+Drive to Bursa, the former capital of the Ottoman Empire from the 13th century, which is known for its pretty Islamic monuments, historical bazaars, the ski resort on the Ulu Mountain (Uludag), and the delicious traditional cuisine.

 Climb to Uludag, the legendary Mount Olympos, by Teleferik (Cable Car).
 Have barbeque lunch on top of the mountain and then free time for Atv safari at all seasons or ski motor and ski in the winter season (your own expense).

-Visit Ulucami (Grand Mosque), The Green Mausoleum, the old Silk Market in the Covered Bazaar and visit Inkaya Plane Tree.
-Return to Istanbul and you will be transferred to hotel late in the evening after this fantastic tour.
+Visit Ulucami (Grand Mosque), The Green Mausoleum, the old Silk Market in the Covered Bazaar, and visit Inkaya Plane Tree.
+Return to Istanbul, and you will be transferred to the hotel late in the evening after this fantastic tour.